 - Colleges and Schools

 - Map and Locations

-Students study in the Cronkite School’s new $71 million state-of-the-art journalism complex on ASU’s Downtown Campus in the heart of Phoenix, the nation’s fifth-largest city.
-Students also may take courses in fields such as public affairs, justice studies, law, history and theater at both the downtown and Tempe campuses.
+Students study in the Cronkite School’s state-of-the-art journalism complex on ASU’s Downtown Campus in the heart of Phoenix, the nation’s fifth-largest city.

-Students admitted into the program are expected to have professional media experience along with bachelor’s and master’s degrees in journalism, mass communication or a related field.
+Students are expected to have professional media experience along with bachelor’s and master’s degrees in journalism, mass communication or a related field.
 Students without master’s degrees may be admitted but will be required to complete additional course work.
-All Ph.D. students will have the opportunity to interact with master’s degree students, undergraduates and professionals in an enriched learning environment.

-A key part of the degree program is the opportunity for students to be mentored by nationally known scholars who also have professional experience in broadcasting, strategic media and public relations, new media and print.
-The interests of the Cronkite faculty include both qualitative and quantitative methods on topics such as Spanish-language media, media management and economics, gender and race, news quality, entrepreneurship, sex and the media, First Amendment theory, popular culture, newsroom culture, international communication and history.
+Students will be mentored by nationally known scholars who have professional experience in broadcasting, media, strategic communications and public relations.
+Key interests of Cronkite faculty include both qualitative and quantitative methods on topics such as Spanish-language media, gender and race, sex and the media, First Amendment theory, popular culture, newsroom culture, international communication and history.

-The Cronkite School’s Ph.D. is the only program of its kind in Arizona and one of the few in the Southwest.
-Students are encouraged to visit the school, tour the campus and meet with faculty members.
-Interested students should contact Assistant Dean B. William Silcock at email@example.com.
+The Cronkite School’s Ph.D. program is one of the few in the Southwest.
+Visit the school, tour the campus and learn more.
+Contact Assistant Dean B. William Silcock at email@example.com.

 Assistant Dean for Research and International Programs, Humphrey Program Curator, Director of Cronkite Global Initiatives